jiaz/rsengine/README.md

 # rsengine

 rsengine is a Rust-based server-side rendering service that pairs an Axum HTTP edge with a pluggable JavaScript runtime.
-The current milestone delivers the initial HTTP surface, observability scaffolding, and a stub runtime for future V8 integration.
+The current milestone focuses on streaming SSR: the server exposes a single `/stream` endpoint and can be pointed at a user-provided JavaScript bundle that defines a `stream` handler.

 ## Workspace Layout

 - `crates/common`: Shared domain types (`RouteConfig`, `AppError`, request context helpers).
-- `crates/runtime`: Placeholder renderer facade that will later wrap the V8 isolate manager.
+- `crates/runtime`: Placeholder renderer facade that validates/loading bundles and emits HTML chunks.
-- `crates/server`: Axum HTTP server exposing health, readiness, metrics, and render endpoints.
+- `crates/server`: Axum HTTP server exposing the streaming endpoint and wiring telemetry.

 ## Getting Started